geoserver/geoserver.github.io/_posts/2023-02-20-geoserver-2-22-2-released.md

 To force the use of a simple text field the property ``GeoServerHomePage.selectionMode=TEXT`` can be used.
 Use ``DROPDOWN`` to force a selection control to be used, or ``AUTOMATIC`` to determine the behaviour based on catalogue performance as described above.

-The the default time out ``GeoServerHomePage.selectionTimeout=5000`` for interaction can be adjusted if you would like to provide the catalogue more time to respond.
+The default time out ``GeoServerHomePage.selectionTimeout=5000`` for interaction can be adjusted if you would like to provide the catalogue more time to respond.

 By default ``GeoServerHomePage.selectionMaxItems=1000`` workspaces or layers can be loaded.
 This number may be limited further if you find browser performance is affected.